bluesky/databroker/doc/README.md

 # Documentation

-This is the documentation for dataportal.
+This is the documentation for databroker.